Swimmer Shark activity map

 06 November 2013

-A plastic identification tag is attached to the dorsal fin as a visual record that the shark has been internally tagged.
-Details about the shark are recorded such as species, sex, length and a genetic sample is taken.
+3. An identification tag is attached to the shark’s first dorsal fin.
+This is a visual record that the shark has been internally tagged.

 Back to Science & Research